 Bored of traditional Halloween decorations like pumpkins, bats and brooms?
 Give skulls and bones a try.
 A simple skull banner can do a lot for you.

-Instead of carving a pumpkin into jack-o-lantern, you can decorate it with glitter to bring an element of sparkle to your outdoor home decor.
+Instead of carving a pumpkin into a Jack-o’-lantern, you can decorate it with glitter to bring an element of sparkle to your outdoor home decor.

 Mummified mannequins sitting on the porch can add a creepy vibe to your home.
 They are frightening as hell.
 They can be like watchmen looking after your home on the scary night.

-Scarecrows can be placed in your porch as a Halloween decoration.
+Scarecrows can be placed on your porch as Halloween decorations.
 You can easily make one by stuffing your old pant and shirt.
-Use pumpkins, flowerpots or a witch hat to the top.
+Use pumpkins, flowerpots or a witch hat to make the head.
 More customizations can be made according to DIY skills and budget.
 Here are a few Halloween Scarecrow ideas.